celestiaorg/celestia-app/specs/src/specs/namespace.md

 ## Assumptions and Considerations

-Application MUST refrain from using the reserved namespaces for their blob data.
+Applications MUST refrain from using the [reserved namespaces](#reserved-namespaces) for their blob data.

 ## Implementation